NVIDIAGameWorks/RayTracingDenoiser/README.md

 NRD doesn’t have a "resize" functionality.
 On resolution change the old denoiser needs to be destroyed and a new one needs to be created with new parameters.
 Dynamic resolution handling is considered to be added in the future.

+NOTE: ``XXX`` below is a replacement for a denoiser you choose from REBLUR, RELAX, SIGMA or SVGF.

 ### NRD INPUTS

 The following textures can be requested as inputs for a method.
 Brackets contain recommended precision: